A fall at any age can be dangerous, but falls become increasingly common and far more likely to cause injury after the age of 55.

 - Any increased exercise is helpful.
 Start with 5 minutes a day and build up.

 - Exercise programmes that increase strength and improve balance, such as Tai Chi are very good.
+To find an exercise class near you, view here.

 - Check with your doctor first before starting a strenuous exercise programme.